This Apple Slab Pie is one of those sloppy desserts that's better scooped than sliced, and where every single bite is covered in saucy caramel.

-- Preheat the oven to 375 degrees.
+- Preheat the oven to375 degrees F (190 degrees C).
 Have an ungreased 9x13 glass baking dish at the ready.

 - Lightly flour a work surface.
 Remove the pastry from the refrigerator, remove from the plastic wrap, and roll out into a rectangle that is approximately 16-inches by 12-inches, large enough to cover the bottom and come up the sides of your 9x13 baking dish.
 Gently lift the pastry and place it in the baking dish, pressing it into the edges and corners of the pan.

 - Pour the apple pie filling into the pastry, smoothing the apple slices with a spoon to create an even layer.
 Sprinkle the crumb topping over the apple pie filling, squeezing it together in your hand to create some larger crumbs.